 If all the announcements from manufacturers are realised on time and at scale, the potential output of the electrolyser manufacturing facilities would be sufficient to support the deployment of all the announced production projects by 2030 (Figure 3.8).
 If only the announced capacity that has reached financial closure (FID) or is under construction (i.e. is committed) is considered, the potential output would be not only sufficient to satisfy the production projects that have reached FID, but is such that by 2030 it could also cover the demand of electrolysers from production projects currently undergoing feasibility studies.
-The imbalance between committed production projects and manufacturing capacity could, however, mean that if production projects for 2030 that are currently at feasibility study stage progress more slowly than planned, this would result in 2030 in a low utilisation rate of the committed manufacturing plants.
+The imbalance between committed production projects for 2030 that are currently at feasibility study stage progress more slowly than planned, this would result in 2030 in a low utilisation rate of the committed manufacturing plants.